About Pulmonary Fibrosis

 Smoking cessation is always the first step in treating a lung disease.
 Once you’ve visited with a pulmonologist you will likely get prescribed some medication to help your lung functioning, but note that pulmonary fibrosis does not have a known cure.
 It is also important that you regularly exercise your lungs and moderate your diet to help slow the progression of the disease.
 With all of these things, you may still not be satisfied with your ability to live a normal life.

-The Lung Institute offers stem cell treatments for pulmonary fibrosis.
-The stem cells used by the Lung Institute are autologous, which means they come from the patient’s own body.
-The stem cells are extracted from either bone marrow or the patient’s blood (venous), depending on the patient’s current condition and health history.
-Adult stem cells have the capacity to form many types of differentiated cells, so when the stem cells are returned to the patient, they will target the damaged tissue, which leads to improved lung function in patients with a chronic lung disease.
+The Lung Health Institute offers cellular therapys for pulmonary fibrosis.
+The cells used by the Lung Health Institute are autologous, which means they come from the patient’s own body.
+The cells are extracted from either bone marrow or the patient’s blood (venous), depending on the patient’s current condition and health history.
+Adult cells have the capacity to form many types of differentiated cells, so when the cells are returned to the patient, they will target the damaged tissue, which leads to improved lung function in patients with a chronic lung disease.
 Our minimally invasive, outpatient stem cell procedures are changing lives by helping patients breathe easier.

-Once the desired volume of stem cells are available, they are extracted from the patient’s own blood or bone marrow.
-The stem cells are then washed, isolated and returned to the patient intravenously or through the use of a nebulizer.
+Once the desired volume of cells are available, they are extracted from the patient’s own blood or bone marrow.
+The cells are then washed, isolated and returned to the patient intravenously.
 Once the cells are returned to the patient, they will begin to promote healing.
-Since stem cells can continually replicate, the lungs will progressively grow stronger, and patients may see improved lung function.
+Since cells can continually replicate, the lungs will progressively grow stronger, and patients may see improved lung function.